VRConservation/ywabook/4_lessons.md

-# Report
+# Lessons

-## Overview
+Lessons learned from the Yuba Forest Business Alliance Project

-*Description of big picture of project, including some CAL FIRE elements*
+## Project Overview
 The overarching goal of the Forest Business Alliance project was to support healthy, resilient forests and the people and ecosystems that depend on them.
 With the support of Yuba Water Agency, our project team leveraged statewide, CAL FIRE-funded activities to deepen their impact in Yuba County in particular.
 The project was built upon three pillars, which together increased the capacity of 1. organizations through technical assistance, 2. individual and organizations through training, and 3. the region through peer learning.
 These three project elements were particularly chosen to bolster both the short and long-term capacity of a range of forest-health-related organizations and businesses.

 ## YWA Grant